National Animal Identification and Tracing: History

 A 2018 law change "under urgency" gave the ministry extra powers to enforce the act.

 Opposition

 Federated Farmers, a farmers membership organisation, initially opposed the NAIT system saying that it would impose extra costs on farmers and will not result in any benefits.
 Farmers also feared that the NAIT scheme would be used to impose a greenhouse gas emissions tax under an emissions trading scheme.
 A Federated Farmers survey found that 2% supported NAIT and 80% opposed it.
-Farmers also fear that the NAIT scheme will be used to impose a greenhouse gas emissions tax under an emissions trading scheme.
-A Federated Farmers survey found that 2% supported NAIT and 80% opposed it.
 A NAIT working group claimed that there would be on-farm benefits.

 In November 2019, Federated Farmers meat and wool chairman Miles Anderson welcomed amendments to the NAIT legislation and thanked the Primary Production Select Committee for listening to representations from Federated Farmers and other parties.
 In mid–May 2021, the group welcomed the 2021 New Zealand budget's allocation of $22 million in funding to the NAIT scheme, which aims to help authorities respond to issues such as mycoplasma bovis.